Avishai David

-David studied under Rabbi Joseph Soloveitchik for 14 years and received his semicha from Rabbi Isaac Elchanan Theological Seminary (RIETS) at Yeshiva University in New York City.
+David studied under Rabbi Joseph Soloveitchik for 14 years and received his semicha (ordination) from Rabbi Isaac Elchanan Theological Seminary (RIETS) at Yeshiva University in New York City.
 He is a student of Rabbi Avigdor Nevenzahl.
-He authored "Dorosh Darash Yosef" a sefer on the weekly parsha based on the shiurim of Rav Yosef Dov Soloveitchik.
+He wrote "Dorosh Darash Yosef” (2011) a book on the weekly parsha based on the shiurim of Rabbi Yosef Dov Soloveitchik, and "The Warmth and Radiance of Gedolei Yisroel: Personal accounts, encounters, and experiences" (2023).

 David lives in Ramat Beit Shemesh, where he is a community-wide posek and the rabbi of a local synagogue catering to American olim.
-His brother, Rabbi Aharon David, is one of the most prominent Rabbis at the Mir Yeshiva in Jerusalem.
+His brother, Aharon David, is a rabbi at the Mir Yeshiva in Jerusalem.